jt14den/libcarp-lectnotes/open-refine-exercises.md

 * Choose 'Edit cells->Cluster and edit' from the author column (which should be split into individual values from the last exercise)
 * Using the 'key collision' method with the 'fingerprint' Keying Function work through the clusters of values, merging them to a single value where appropriate
 * Try changing the clustering method being used - which ones work well?

+## Exercise 7: Correct Publisher data
+* Create a text facet on the Publisher column
+* Note that in the values there are two that look identical - why does this value appear twice?
+* On the publisher column use the dropdown menu to select 'Edit cells->Common transforms->Trim leading and trailing whitespace'
+* Look at the publisher facet now - has it changed? (if it hasn't changed try clicking the Refresh option to make sure it updates)

 ## Exercise 8: Put titles into Title Case
 * Facet by publisher